magil-aguilar/magil-aguilar/README.md

 Here are some ideas to get you started:

-Maria Angelica Gil, OPS435 Section
+Maria Angelica Gil, OPS435 Section NAA

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...